pavolmarak/minesweeper/README.md

 ![Mines](mines_app.png)

 This is a screenshot of the leaderboard that appears after successfully completing the game.
+It allows you to save and compare your result with other players.

 ![Leaderboard](leaderboard.png)